Policy Section 4

 Date: October 2, 1998

-- Employees who desire to obtain a Murray State University Foundation travel loan must complete a Temporary Loan Request (Exhibit 1).
-The request must be submitted to the Executive Director of the MSU Foundation with an approved copy of the MSU Travel Request form used to authorize the trip for which the loan is being sought.
+- Employees who desire to obtain a Foundation travel loan must complete a Temporary Loan Request (Exhibit 1).
+The request must be submitted to the President of the Foundation with an approved copy of the MSU Travel Request form used to authorize the trip for which the loan is being sought.
 Also, the employee must complete a Power of Attorney document (Exhibit 2).
 The amount of the loan may not include university vehicle expenses or non-reimbursable personal expenses.
 The maximum amount of the travel loan will be $500 unless the trip includes out-of-country travel.

 - No additional loans will be made to an employee with a delinquent loan outstanding.

-- MSU Foundation temporary loans are interest free if paid by the due date which is the earlier of the date of issuance of the travel reimbursement or payroll check, or fifty (50) days from the date the loan check was written.
+- Foundation temporary loans are interest free if paid by the due date which is the earlier of the date of issuance of the travel reimbursement, or sixty (60) days from the date the loan check was written.
 Interest will be charged on loans outstanding at the rate of twelve (12) percent per annum.

-- Temporary loan requests must be approved by the Executive Director of the MSU Foundation or designee.
-Any exceptions to the policies stated above must be approved by the Executive Director of the MSU Foundation.
+- Temporary loan requests must be approved by the President of the Foundation or designee.
+Any exceptions to the policies stated above must be approved by the President of the Foundation.

-The MSU Foundation provides travel advances or payroll advances to employees of Murray State University under certain circumstances.
-If for some reason, the temporary loans are not repaid on a timely basis the Executive Director will initiate the following procedures:
+The Murray State University Foundation, Inc. (Foundation) provides travel advances to employees of Murray State University under certain circumstances.
+If for some reason, the temporary loans are not repaid on a timely basis the President will initiate the following procedures:

 - A letter will be mailed to employees whose temporary loans will be due within five (5) days.